-Evaluating a school is a complex undertaking — perhaps no more so than with a high school, where student performance reflects not just the efficacy of that school but the effectiveness of every other school students have attended.
-Nevertheless, we’ve put together a list of the top-five reasons to avoid a high school, even if your son or daughter is begging to be enrolled there:
+Evaluating a school’s quality is is complicated.
+This is especially true with a high school, where student performance reflects not just how good that school is, but the effectiveness of every other school students have attended.
+But there are some good reasons to avoid a school, or at least think hard about other options.

-1. It’s not safe.
-Bored teachers, uncreative lesson plans, a swim team without a pool — there are ways of working with shortcomings like these in a high school.
+Every school has shortcomings.
 But if the place isn’t safe, that’s a nonstarter.
 This isn’t just for parents’ peace of mind.
-Study after study has shown that concerns about safety at school have a significant affect on learning.
-If your local high school has a reputation for fight breaking out (or even bullying) there’s no bigger warning sign.
-After all, if the principal can’t ensure basic safety, it’s likely that other priorities are going unmet too.
+Study after study has shown that concerns about safety at school have a significant effect on learning.
+If your local high school has a reputation for fighting or bullying there’s no bigger warning sign.
+After all, if the school can’t ensure basic safety, it’s likely that other priorities are going unmet too.

-3. The kids aren’t graduating.
-Or at least a lot of them aren’t.
-If the dropout rate is alarmingly high at the school you’re considering, ask why.
+If the dropout rate is higher than 10 percent (check the school’s profile page on greatschools.org to see the graduation rate) at the school you’re considering, ask why.
 Are the teachers fully engaged?
 Are the students?
-Are they allowed to advance to the next grade level without meeting basic reading and math competencies?
+Do kids advance to the next grade level without meeting basic reading and math competencies?
 There are certainly examples of great schools that still struggle with a core of underachieving students (these kids are failing despite the schools’ best efforts, not because of them).
 But when underachievement is the norm, it can be hard for anyone — kids or teachers — to swim against the current for long.